 (a) ERCOT shall collect the short circuit data sets or data updates developed by each Transmission Service Provider (TSP) and shall compile and maintain the short circuit cases.

-(b) During the first quarter of each calendar year, ERCOT shall compile and distribute the Current Year (CY) short circuit case to the System Protection Working Group (SPWG).
+(b) During the first quarter of each calendar year, ERCOT shall compile and distribute the current year short circuit case to the System Protection Working Group (SPWG).

-(c) During the second quarter of each calendar year, ERCOT shall compile and distribute the Future Year (FY) short circuit cases for years two through five to the SPWG.
+(c) During the second quarter of each calendar year, ERCOT shall compile and distribute the future year short circuit cases for years two through five to the SPWG.

 (d) The transmission and generation systems of each Facility owner in ERCOT shall be represented completely including positive and zero sequence data.
 Generation Resource and Energy Storage Resource (ESR) data shall be provided by the Resource Entity.